Chromate-free metal vapour sources for different applications in industry and research:

 » Activation » Bake-out » Evaporation

 AlfaSources can be mounted under ambient air conditions.
 Avoid bending of the sources, otherwise the seals can get leaky.
 Also do not damage the rippled areas (with the zig-zag or X pattern) of the contact flaps: No drilling or trimming!

 Activation results from melting the indium seal while the vacuum pump is running and can be monitored by measuring the total pressure.
-The temperature at the seal should be 500K for 5 minutes or 450K for 30 minutes.
-This temperature is usually reached with 1.5 and 4.0 A – depending on size, type and installation situation.
+The temperature at the seal should be 450K for 30 minutes.
+If the bake out temperature at least 600K the activation temperature my be raised to 500K and the time can be reduced to 10 minutes.
+450K is usually reached with 1.2 and 4.0 A – depending on size, type and installation situation.
 Argon is released and generates one or more short pressure peaks.

 The Bake-out must stay within the specified temperature limits and can include activation at the same time.
 Please note: Some elements have a lower bake-out temperature than is required during activation.